EnigmaticCoder1/repository/CS4320A1/readme.p5.txt

-This is a text file for person 5 (Max Ly)
+This is a text file for person 5 (Max Ly, email: lypc925@gmail.com)